aleixmorgadas/thin-ports-and-adapters/README.md

 interface TeamRepository extends ListCrudRepository<Team, Long> {
 }

-// The SQL implementation of the TeamRepositoryPort is
+// The SQL Adapter of the TeamRepositoryPort is
 // provided by Spring Data JPA.
 ```